Skip to main content

 }

-For the research preview, a simple owner-controlled update is sufficient.
+For the Research Preview, a simple owner-controlled update is sufficient.
 For production, consider making the owner a multisig.

 Audit status